FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/Broadcast_collect.md

 of the partners in this list, in the PART parameter of the CFTDEST command.
 This limits the number of identifiers.

-This diagram represents a SEND command for "mygroup", which is a collection of applications as defined in , or CFTPART objects if defined in Transfer CFT.
+This diagram represents a SEND command for "mygroup", which is a collection of applications as defined in Central Governance, or CFTPART objects if defined in Transfer CFT.

 ![](/Images/TransferCFT/temp_broadcast.png)